emb340/RNAseq_Project/MasterNotes.md

 ## Counting Reads per Gene Model with HTseq
-Within the context of a Conda environment--utilized to ensure compatibility while integrating multiple pieces of software--HTSeq was implemented to count reads per gene for the reference-mapped reads obtained previously [(script)](
+Within the context of a Conda environment--utilized to ensure compatibility while integrating multiple pieces of software--HTSeq was implemented to count reads per gene for the reference-mapped reads obtained previously [(script)](https://github.com/emb340/RNAseq_Project/blob/main/htseq.SBATCH).

+The results of this anaylsis